 - Add some heat- Add some red pepper flakes to this sauce for a little spiciness.

 - Substitute fresh tomatoes- In place of the canned peeled tomatoes, you can use fresh San Marzano tomatoes for this sauce.

 - Make it dairy-free- Using plant-based butter and Parmesan cheese will make this dish dairy-free and vegan.

-How to make pasta Pomodoro from scratch
+How to Make Pasta Pomodoro

 - Prep the onion and garlic.
 Chop half a yellow onion and mince the garlic cloves.

 - Cook them.
 Place the minced garlic and onion in a pan with extra virgin olive oil.
 Over medium heat, stir the ingredients until the onion turns translucent.

 - Blend the tomatoes.
 In a blender, pulse the whole peeled tomatoes until they are pureed, about 5 pulses.